 Citations automatically show up in your site, including a references section at the bottom of the page.
 These citations are able to be clicked on to see more information, like the abstract.
-There are two different ways to add citations to your documents: (1) adding a markdown link to a DOI; and (2) by adding a bibtex file, which can be exported from any reference manager, and adding a cite role to your content.
+There are two different ways to add citations to your documents: (1) adding a markdown link to a DOI; and (2) by adding a BibTeX file, which can be exported from any reference manager, and adding a cite role to your content.

 Link to any DOI in your markdown files or Jupyter Notebooks by including a link to the DOI.
 Provided the DOI is formatted correctly, this will be transformed during the build process to a citation with a pop-up panel on hover like this: Cockett, 2022, and the reference information will be automatically added to the reference section at the bottom of your notebook (see below👇).